-Downward pressure could emerge as a result of weak economic prospects for Panama, or any other event that causes transaction volumes at ENA Master to stagnate or further decline.
-A lack of tariff increases to satisfy debt service requirements when needed or a reduction in cash flow that results in the debt service coverage ratio (DSCR) being sustained below 2.0x would also exert downward pressure on the rating.
+Downward pressure on ENA Master's rating could generate from a change in the economic prospects for the Republic of Panama, or any other event that causes transaction volumes to stagnate or decline.
+For ENA Master, the lack of tariff increases to satisfy debt service requirements when needed or a reduction in cash flows that results in DSCRs below 2.0x would also exert downward pressure on the rating.